CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Data analysis

 In most cases where we demodulate the two detectors independently, we have also included a final averaging step -- where we have taken the average of the pairs of $T$, $Q$ and $U$ TODs resulting from the demodulation of the two detectors.
 In addition, for a restricted set of simulations, we will also present results arising from the analysis of single detectors in isolation (without any subsequent averaging).

-Once demodulated (and, where relevant, averaged), the data is projected into maps of $T$, $Q$ and $U$ using simple binning.
-The $E-$ and $B-$mode pseudo-$C_\ell$ polarisation power spectra \citep{pseudo_Cl} are then measured from the resultant maps using the \texttt{HEALPIX} \emph{anafast} utility.
+Once demodulated (and, where relevant, averaged), the data is projected into maps of $T$, $Q$ and $U$ using simple binning (where each pixel value is determined as the average of all time-ordered data points falling within that pixel).
+We note that simple binning is not optimal in the presence of correlated noise, and map-making techniques to minimise the effect of correlated noise have been investigated in other work \citep[see e.g.][]{10.1111/j.1365-2966.2010.16954.x}.
+We use a standard pseudo-$C_\ell$ analysis \citep{pseudo_Cl} to extract the $E-$ and $B-$mode power spectra from the resultant maps, using the \texttt{HEALPIX} \emph{anafast} utility.
 For the power spectrum extraction, a uniform mask (weight function) is adopted, the boundaries of which were softened with a simple cosine apodisation of width $\sim$1 deg.

 For simulations including noise, in order to remove the noise bias, the power spectra are extracted using a cross-correlation approach.
 Two independent realisations of the noise are generated following the procedures described in Section~\ref{sec:noise}.
 These are then added to a single realisation of the signal to produce two sets of signal + noise TODs (and subsequently two sets of $T$, $Q$ and $U$ maps) which contain an identical signal component but different realisations of the noise (though based on the same noise model).
 The power spectra, calculated as the cross-correlation of these two sets of maps, will then be insensitive to the noise bias.